AdamBazer/HIE-Whitepaper/README.md

 providers, patients, and other authorized parties.
 The [Integrating the Healthcare Enterprise (IHE)](http://www.ihe.net) standards profiling organization has developed a collection of integration profiles which can be leveraged for use by healthcare communities for the purposes of document sharing.
-IHE integration profiles organize and leverage the integration capabilities that can be achieved by coordinated implementation of communication standards, such as DICOM, HL7 W3C and security standards.
+IHE integration profiles organize and leverage the integration capabilities that can be achieved by coordinated implementation of communication standards, such as DICOM, HL7 W3C, FHIR and security standards.
 They provide precise definitions for all stakeholders of how standards can be implemented to meet specific clinical needs.The purpose of this white paper is to provide an overview of the collection of IHE integration profiles which are intended to be used by these communities for exchanging health information.
 This collection of IHE integration profiles includes support for patient identification, health document location and retrieval, provider